[t4b-ticker]

 Lines 2001, 2004, 2012, 2018, 2021, 2025, 2026, 2037, 2051, 2060, 2061, 2365, 2370, 2372 and 2376 | Construction work in Stade: 02.04.2024 - 30.06.2028

 From 2 April 2024 to 30 June 2028, Harsefelder Straße in Stade will be closed in 9 construction phases due to renovation work on the cycle path, footpath and retention channel. ➡️ There are roadworks timetables for the construction site - you can find them here.
 In detail: From 15 August 2025 to 30 June 2026, Harsefelder Straße in Stade will be closed on one side at the junction with Holtermannstraße due to construction work (construction sections 4 and 5).
 The above-mentioned lines will therefore take a diversion in the direction of Stade railway station via Am Exerzierplatz, Timm-Kröger-Straße, Am Schäferstieg, Holtermannstraße and Im Neuwerk. ➡️ The stops „Stade, Bf.
 Stade“, „Stade, Teichstraße“ and „Stade, Brauerstraße“ cannot be served in the direction of the railway station; instead, please use the stops „Stade, Sachsenstraße (West)“, „Stade, Am Exerzierplatz“, „Stade, Timm-Kröger-Straße“ and the replacement stop in Im Neuwerk at the junction with Harsefelder Straße. ℹ️ Note: Out of town, the lines continue to run as normal.
-Addition: Line 2021 (30.03. - 22.04.2026) Line 2021 can no longer turn from Thuner Straße into Harsefelder Straße and therefore runs two diversions: 1st section:After the „Wiepenkathen, Am Steinkamp“ stop, the route runs directly via the B73 to Ottenbeck.➡️ The „Stade, Thuner Straße“ stop is also served.
+Addition: Line 2021 (30.03. - 10.07.2026) Line 2021 can no longer turn from Thuner Straße into Harsefelder Straße and therefore runs two diversions: 1st section:After the „Wiepenkathen, Am Steinkamp“ stop, the route runs directly via the B73 to Ottenbeck.➡️ The „Stade, Thuner Straße“ stop is also served.
 Section 2: After the „Stade, Schwabensee“ stop, there will be a diversion via Sachsenstraße, Harsefelder Straße and B73.➡️ The stops „Stade, Sachsenstraße (KVG)“, „Stade, Frankenweg“ and „Stade, Sachsenstraße (Mitte)“ will be served in reverse order. ➡️ The stops „Stade, Athenaeum“, „Stade, Sachsenstraße (Mitte)“, „Stade, Harburger Straße (KVG)“, „Stade, Berliner Platz“ and „Stade, Bahnhof (Hansebrücke)“ cannot be served during this time.
+From 18 May 2026, the stop „Stade, Jobelmannstraße“ cannot be served.
+This affects lines 2005, 2021 and 2721.

 Read more "